mgounas/Simple-Syntax-Challenges-with-NLTK-and-SpaCy/index.md

 In your preferred text editor, we can use NLTK to tokenize Princess Leia's line for us:

       line      = "Help me, Obi-Wan Kenobi.
-You're my only hope." sentences = nltk.sent_tokenizer(line)
+You're my only hope." sentences = nltk.sent_tokenize(line)

-      print("tokenized sentences: ", sentences)
+      print("sentences: ", sentences)

 The output should look like this:

-      tokenized sentences: ['Help me, Obi-Wan Kenobi.', 'You're my only hope.']
+      sentences: ['Help me, Obi-Wan Kenobi.', 'You're my only hope.']

-Here, we can see that the *sent_tokenizer()* successfully identified the two sentences and overlooked the potential issue with the comma.
+Here, we can see that the *sent_tokenize()* successfully identified the two sentences and overlooked the potential issue with the comma.

-NLTK's *sent_tokenizer()* can help with simple tasks, but more importantly, it can make dividing up much larger bodies of text a simple task.
+NLTK's *sent_tokenize()* can help with simple tasks like this example, but more importantly, it can make dividing up much larger bodies of text a simple task because it successfully accounts for variation in text.

 ## word_tokenize()

+Many tasks will rely on individual words from sentences.
+The sentences may be a result of passing a paragraph through the *sent_tokenizer()* first, or they may be the original structure of your input, but, importantly, we are interested in dividing each of these sentences into smaller parts.
+The tokens that result from tokenizing a whole sentence are usually words and sentential punctuation.

+We'll use another simple example to illustrate *word_tokenize()*.
+This one is a line spoken by Tom Holland as Spider-Man in *Avengers: Infinity War*:

+      'Mr. Stark, I don't feel so good.'

+When we tokenize a sentence into its parts, we want individual words and sentential punctuation to be individual tokens.
+We could simply split the sentence on the whitespaces between each word and further identify sentential punctuation like periods and commas and make those individual tokens, as well.

+There are, however, two points of interest in this example that could get tricky if we approached this task manually.

+First, we can look at the contraction *don't*.
+The standard approach for handling contractions is to separate the contracted portion *n't* from the rest of the word *do*.
+One reason for this is that *n't* is common among other contractions like *aren't* and *isn't*, T we can consider it as an individual token and tally how many contractions are present in a document by counting how many instances of *n't* are present.
+We could include a regular expression to identify the contracted portion from the rest of the word, but this is adding another condition to be cautious of as we tokenize our sentences.
+Each time something new appears, we would need to add another condition.

+The other word that should give us pause is *Mr.* since it is typical to tokenize sentential puncutation independent of the rest of the sentence.
+Following that logic, we would think that *Mr* should be one token and *.* should be another, but as speakers and readers of the language, we know this isn't ideal.
+So, this is another potential hiccup in manually tokenizing the sentence, especially since the immediate environment of the period after *Mr* is not dramatically different from the environment for the period after *good*.
+Both periods are in the final position of the word, and if we had more sentences in the quote, they would be followed by a whitespace, as well.

+Both of these concerns are handled well by NLTK's *word_tokenize()*, and we can illustrate this with our example from *Avengers: Infinity War*:

+      line   = 'Mr. Stark, I don't feel so good.' tokens = nltk.word_tokenize(line)

+      print("tokens: ", tokens)

+The output of this should be:

+      tokens:  ['Mr.', 'Stark', ',', 'I', 'do', "n't", 'feel', 'so', 'good', '.']

+Here, we can see that the NLTK *word_tokenize()* was successful in tokenizing this sentence in the most natural way.